 Christmas Grinds: Junior Cycle & Junior Cert 2020

-For 47 years, The Institute of Education’s Christmas Intensive Revision Course has been preparing students for their Junior Certificate and helping them to improve their exam grades.
-These classes, taught by our experienced and skilled teachers, are designed for students sitting the Junior Certificate in June of the following year.
+For 50 years, The Institute of Education’s Christmas Intensive Revision Course has been preparing students for exam success.
+These Christmas grinds, taught by our experienced and skilled teachers, are designed for students sitting the Junior Cycle and Junior Cert exams in 2020.

-Students may attend up to 4 classes per day.
-Classes are one and a quarter hours in duration and free supervised study is available to students throughout the week.
+Students may attend up to 5 classes per day.
+Classes are 1 hour in duration and free supervised study is available to students throughout the week.

 Notes will be given on other topics

 This course is designed to introduce students to the requirements of the new Junior Cycle English exam.
 Emphasis will be placed on developing key skills as outlined in the curriculum.
 Students will be given guidelines on how to plan and construct effective writing exercises.
 Special focus will be on Reading Comprehension, Creative Writing, Poetry, Drama and Fiction.
 Key notes will be provided on a selection of the studied texts from the prescribed material for Drama and Fiction.